Loyola Ethics Bowl Team Competes in Upper Midwest Regional Ethics Bowl Competition

 Dr. Carson discusses his upcoming book, Lincoln's Ethics, in which he assesses Lincoln's moral character, his many morally fraught decisions regarding slavery, and the rights of African-Americans, as well as his actions and policies as Commander in Chief during the Civil War.
-Lincoln's Ethics will be published May 2015 by Cambridge University Press and is available for advance purchase on Amazon.com.
+Lincoln's Ethics was published May 2015 by Cambridge University Press and is available for purchase on Amazon.com.

 In the final installment of the series of faculty interviews conducted by the Philosophy Department's Association of Graduate Students in Philosophy for the semester, Corbin Casarez interviews Dr. Victoria Wike, Professor and Graduate Program Director.